 Waiver Request Guidance-Charter Schools

-This document provides an overview about why charter schools can request to waive out of state statute and rule, the process to apply for these waivers, how schools and districts receive notification of approval, frequently asked questions, and more.
+The Waiver Request Guidance document provides an overview about how charter schools can request to waive out of state statute and rule, the process to apply for these waivers, how schools and districts receive notification of approval, frequently asked questions, and more.

 - An electronic, signed copy of the charter contract between the charter school and its authorizer, which includes a complete request of waivers as an appendix

-- A Rationale and Replacement Plan (RRP) for each waiver requested from state statute.
-This is a requirement for automatic and non-automatic waivers.
-View a Sample RRP.
+- A Rationale and Replacement Plan (RRP) for each non-automatic waiver requested from state statute.
+No documentation is required by CDE for automatic waivers.
+Click Here: View a Sample RRP.

 School Readiness Assessments: